mcreekmore/yt-archive/README.md

 # yt-archive

-A script for automatically downloading the latest video from a youtube channel
+A python script for automatically downloading the latest video from a YouTube channel

+## Prerequisites

+- python 3

-## Install
+## Install and run manually

 ```bash
 pip3 install yt_dlp dotenv